People of the PLuS Alliance

-Key researchers in each institution, known as PLuS Alliance fellows, are dedicated to working together across borders in pursuit of excellence in informed urbanisation, environmental sustainability, global health and well-being, social and distributive justice, and technology and innovation.
+Research fellows at the PluS Alliance are investigators from the partner universities who collaborate across borders in pursuit of excellence in informed urbanisation, environmental sustainability, global health and well-being, social and distributive justice, and technology and innovation.

 Discussing with and learning from colleagues on equity, diversity and inclusion in each of our institutions is also proving most productive and stimulating as I see how, together, we can improve staff and student equity.

 Eileen Baldry, UNSW Sydney

 Global security is crucial during times of international political instability and conflict.
-The alliance institutiona contribute experience and cutting-edge research along with an ability to build eduction and training capacity.
+The PLuS Alliance institutions contribute experience and cutting-edge research along with an ability to build education and training capacity.

 Luca Vigano, King's College London